Introduction

 Tools and Techniques

-Step 1: Tightening the Loose Hinge Screws
+Step 1: Tightening Loose Hinge Screws

-Step 3: Check and Replace Damaged Hinges
+Step 3: Inspecting and Replacing Damaged Hinges

 Addressing Major Door Sagging Issues